ghudiczius/docker-media-jackett/README.md

 # Jackett

 Simple docker image for Jackett without any bloat, built on the official debian image.
-Jackett runs as user `jackett` with `uid` and `gid` 9117.
+Jackett runs as user `jackett` with `uid` and `gid` `1000` and listens on port `9117`.

 ## Usage